 You MUST APPLY EACH YEAR to be eligible for the Sliding Fee.
 When applying, a proof of income from the past year must accompany the application.
 The percentage of discount is dependent upon the income of the household and the number of members in the household.

-The application form and complete explanation of the Sliding Fee Program can be downloaded and printed from our website or obtained at your clinic site.
+The application form and complete explanation of the Sliding Fee Program can be downloaded and printed HERE or obtained at your clinic site.
 You may also contact the Billing Department if you would like a copy mailed to you.
 The completed application and proof of annual income may then be brought to the particular clinic that will be your provider or you can return it by mail to the Billing Department at PO Box 939 Angels Camp, CA 95222 Attn: Billing Department.